If you're having trouble with the application process, please email [email protected].

 No other emails or phone calls, please.
 We appreciate all responses, but due to the expected high volume of resumes received, we can only contact those applicants whose qualifications best match the position requirements.

-Responsibilities include but are not limited to: maintaining current food handlers permit, maintaining an organized and clean kitchen, maintaining inventory by ordering and restocking food as needed, sticking to a budget, accommodating special diets, and planning nutritious meals.
+Responsibilities include but are not limited to: maintaining current food handlers permit, maintaining an organized and cleanly kitchen, maintain inventory by ordering and restock food as needed, attend to budgetary guidelines, accommodate special diets, and plan and create nutritious meals for 10 - 50 staff through out contract, and on occasion plan meals for events with 60+ attendees.

 Who We Are